YuriHe/review_basic/GRAPH_Q.md

 ```

 399. Evaluate Division
+542. 01 Matrix
 1129.
 Shortest Path with Alternating Colors
 1376.
 Time Needed to Inform All Employees (directed tree, no cycle, no visit)

+#### DFS sending data from bottom to top
+695. Max Area of Island

 ### What is graph